- What We Do

 Don’t Pay for Remodeling Leads You Don’t Own!

 AVOID HOME IMPROVEMENT LEAD GENERATION COMPANIES

-We’ve covered the six ways to increase remodeling leads in 2018, but we’ve got to mention this big thing NOT to do.
-We strongly recommend against depending on lead generation sites like Angie’s List and HomeAdvisor.
+We’ve covered the six ways to increase remodeling leads in 2019, but we’ve got to mention this big thing NOT to do.
+We strongly recommend against depending on lead generation sites like Angie’s List and HomeAdvisor that offer “exclusive” remodeling leads and “exclusive” home improvement leads.
 We don’t view them as viable solutions for these three reasons:

 - You don’t own the leads generated.

 - You have no control over the types of leads you get.

 Read more details on why we advise against using lead generation sites for contractor lead generation.